empalmer/StatsFlashcards/README.md

 ## About

-Created for studying for my OSU grad stats comps
+Created for studying for my OSU grad stats comps.
+For the Theory and Methods sequences.

 Feel free to open issues with mistakes/spelling/suggestions - please include the card number - the ID field.